Egg Muffins

 Start your morning with easy egg muffins!

-AND… these egg muffins are so flexible.
-One kid wants them loaded with spinach, the other only eats them with extra cheese, and I can sneak in a little protein for myself without making three separate breakfasts.
-They reheat in seconds, so even on the busiest mornings, at least breakfast isn’t the battle.
+The best thing about these egg muffins is that they are so flexible.
+One kid wants a little bit of everything, the other only eats them with extra cheese, and I can sneak in a little protein for myself without making three separate breakfasts.
+They reheat in seconds, so even on the busiest mornings, at least breakfast isn’t a battle.

 Happy Cooking!